-Call our South Florida criminal defense lawyer today to speak with Attorney Matheny and find out how our legal team can help defend you against such charges.
+Call our South Florida public assistance fraud lawyer today to speak with Attorney Matheny and find out how our legal team can help defend you against such charges.

 With an insider’s perspective on how the justice system works, our lawyer case assess the strengths and weaknesses of a case which gives him the ability to make wise, informed decisions on how to proceed, no matter what you are facing.
 Attorney Matheny has handled over 50 jury and non-jury trials and proudly serves the accused and arrested in Miami-Dade County, Broward County, and Palm Beach County.Learn More about His Experience